boethigp-github/hudini/README.md

 ### JUST FOR TESTING PURPOSES.
 DO NOT USE IT IN PRODUCTION!

 Hudini is an interactive chat interface designed to work with CPU magic on SLM.
-This application allows users to input prompts and receive responses in real time.
+This application allows users to input prompts and receive responses in real-time.
 The application also manages previous prompts, allowing users to easily revisit and delete them.

 ## Features